overture-stack/ego/INSTALL.md

 tar zxvf ego-dist.tar.gz
 ```

 This should create a folder with the name of `ego-<version>` where `<version>` is the version number of the release.
 We recommend moving Ego out of you home directory, to a directory like `/srv`.
-You may need to use elevated priveledges to do this.
+You may need to use elevated privileges to do this.

 ```shell
 $ sudo mv ego-4.1.0 /srv/